manthanchauhan/Apli-feedback-form/README.md

 Along with this, App also has comprehensive automated tests.

-All the settings regarding the Emails and summernote editor are available in settings.
+All the settings regarding the Emails and summernote editor are available in [settings][settings].
-[settings][settings]

 [settings]: https://github.com/manthanchauhan/apli-feedback-form/blob/3493099f839a7de4f8cdeb78fcc985ca896edc63/apli_ai/apli_ai/settings.py#L131-L159